Prior Authorization, Exceptions, & Appeals

 Letter of Medical Necessity

 Each payer follows a different process when filing exceptions.
-Below is a sample letter you can use to create and submit your own exception request letter when requesting an exception for INVEGA TRINZA®.
+Below is a Letter of Exception template you can use to create and submit your own exception request letter when requesting an exception for INVEGA TRINZA®.

 Click on the payer link to be taken to the payer's website.